 One foot at a time, I cut away lawn all the way around as fast as my yard waste bin could take it away.
 I hauled in so much compost and topsoil to mound the beds up simply to be able to plant anything, as the soil is pure clay and rock.

 To add interest to the side yard, rather than just a simple pass through, I added slender, small-scale trees.
 A very large container holds a weeping Japanese maple, a present to myself for a big birthday.
 A weeping larch is a visitor favorite at all times of the year.
 This side yard is what I lovingly refer to as “the birdy super-highway” to the feeder in the patio area.

 Small, affordable, privacy plants around the edge were the first order of business, so I began with three, 1-gallon Leyland Cypress set far enough apart that I could keep them narrow, but close enough that they would get tall and not block out too much sun.
 On another fence line, I began arborizing three, 1-gallon plain old English Laurel so that eventually I could under plant them and have the heads up above the top of the fence.
 All the while balancing the base evergreen plants with the smaller, showier deciduous shrubs such as Hydrangea ‘Quick Fire’, butterfly bush and Ninebark.

 Finding space to grow herbs and veggies is challenging, so I chose three, 6-foot long water troughs to use with annuals and perennials for lots of seasonal color.
 This year I may even add an espalier apple tree to one!

-Here's an overall before and after view: a landscape crew came in to remove the last of the lawn in 2012 and created a crushed-granite, light and bright patio.
+Here's an overall before and after view: a landscape crew came in to remove the last of the lawn and created a crushed-granite, light and bright patio.
 The color reminds me of Maui beach sand, even on a drab winter day it’s pretty.
 Polished black river rock creates my “swoosh” as a stylish contrast.